What is the average salary in Philadelphia, PA?

 Veeva Systems

 Veeva Systems offers cloud-based software for the life sciences industry.
-They provide solutions for commercial, R&D, and regulatory operations.
+They focus on providing tools for commercializing and marketing healthcare products.

 -